 IBT: How do you see digital literacy influencing the future of farming in rural communities?

 Manoranjan Mishra: Digital literacy has proven to be very beneficial for farmers, especially in Odisha.
 The government has introduced an app called “Ama Krushi,” though it remains largely unknown.
-To enhance its utility, we developed a complementary app, “Amakosi,” in collaboration with CAT First.
+To enhance its utility, we developed a complementary app, “Farmex,” in collaboration with CAT First.
 We trained 500 women farmers who primarily produce organic vegetables on how to use the app effectively.

 One key feature of the app is its ability to monitor the temperature of cold storage units remotely.
 If the temperature exceeds 15 degrees, farmers are alerted, enabling them to take immediate action, either by reducing the temperature or deciding whether the vegetables should be sold.
 The app also supports marketing by connecting farmers to traders, buyers, and market price information, improving their sales strategies.